People are your most valuable business resource.

-In the beginning you wear all the hats and execute on all the roles, and as you grow, it gives you a clear picture of who you need, when, in the organisation.
+In the beginning you wear all the hats and execute on all the roles.
+As you grow, it gives you a clear picture of who you need, when, in the organisation.

-These roles do not have to be a full time employee and can be outsourced to specialists, so your business receives quality and expertise without the full-time positions.
+These roles do not have to be a full time employee.
+They can be outsourced to specialists, so your business receives quality and expertise without the full-time positions.

 The beauty of the EOS Accountability Chart is that as your business grows, it simply grows with it.

 Having the right structure in place, will enable you to find the right people and place them in the right seats.